TLDR

 You’re frustrated by the advertising pressure and want tools that work for you without that conflict.

-Kaiplan is $79 once.
-That’s the entire cost for a tool built without vendor advertising.
-If free tools are meeting your needs, stick with them — they’re genuinely capable.
-If they’re not, $79 is the alternative.
+Kaiplan is built without vendor advertising.
+Plans start at $10/mo or $50 lifetime with LAUNCH50.
+If free tools are meeting your needs, stick with them - they’re genuinely capable.
+If they’re not, Kaiplan is the alternative.

 Q&A